pertusa/programming2/strings/strings.md

 Try to run it on your computer, maybe the output you get is different.

-Therefore, if we want to check if two arrays of characters are equal, we can do it in the following way:
+Therefore,  we could use `strcmp` to check that two arrays of characters are equal:

 ```cpp
 char cad1[1000];